 Et Fille Wines is a small, family-run, Oregon winery specializing in pinot noir.
-Et Fille, which means "and daughter", honors the hand-in-hand, father and daughter team that makes these wines.
+Et Fille, which means "and daughter", honors the hand-in-hand, father and daughter winemaking co-founder team.

 Father Howard began making Oregon wine in 1984.
 He started creating wine as a hobby while he was a software engineer by day.
 Soon his passion was fueled and he began taking classes, winning competitions, and helping local winemakers sort and process grapes.
 In return for helping other winemakers, Howard was granted access to grapes for his own winemaking and was able to work with several vineyards throughout many vintages.

 Daughter Jessica first helped make the wine in 2000 as a passion aside from her day job as a biotechnology marketer.
-In 2003, we joined forces and started Et Fille together.
+In 2003, Howard and Jessica joined forces and started Et Fille together.

 The Et Fille logo - consisting of the two holding hands - was designed by Michael Dudok de Wit, whose short animated film, Father and Daughter, won the 2000 Academy Award.